Your browser is out of date. Please

 As soon as possible!
 The camper’s registration and payment will not be processed until the Medical Release form is received and reviewed to determine if reasonable accommodation can be provided for your camper.
 Campers who arrive at check-in without a completed Medical Release form will not be able to participate in camp activities until the completed form is received.

-No. The Medical Release form is only required if your camper is bringing an Epi-pen.
+No. The Medical Release form is only required if your camper has severe food or environmental allergies which may require the use of an Epi-pen.

 Yes.
 Although your camper may keep the Epi-pen and not turn it in to the camp nurse, a Medical Release form must be completed and submitted in order for your camper to participate.